avirakesh/bedside-pi/README.md

 ## Using `bedside-pi`

-There are a few options to customize `bedside-pi` under [user_prefs.yaml](user_prefs.yaml):
+There are a few options to customize `bedside-pi` in [`user_prefs.yaml`](user_prefs.yaml):

 -   `use24HrClock`: Use 24-hour format instead of AM/PM.
 -   `showSeconds`: Show seconds on the clock display.
+-   `showLightsToggle`: Show button to toggle lights on/off.
 -   `days`: List of days to be used.
 Change to whatever word/language you want displayed.
 -   `months`: List of months to be used.
 Change to whatever word/language you want displayed.

 Once `bedside-pi` is running, using it is simple: Use your eyeballs to look at it!